 Class Instruction/Field Work

+The 2023 PVMN Class Schedule is available.
 Training includes classroom instruction and field work that covers a wide range of topics related to natural resources.
 A total of 46 hours for core classes include Amphibians and Reptiles; Aquatic Habitats; Birds; Ecology; Fish; Geology; Habitat Improvement; Insects and Spiders and Other Invertebrates; Mammals; Names, Classifications and ID; Nature Interpretation; Recording and Sharing; Terrestrial Habitats; Trees, Shrubs and Woody Vines; Wetlands; and Wildflowers and Weeds.
 An additional 16 hours of electives also are required and topics vary.
 You will acquire strong, foundational knowledge through advanced training and experience, then extend that knowledge to the community through volunteer service.

 The purpose of volunteer work is to provide a service to the community with regard to natural resources, and to help the volunteer gain knowledge and experience.
 Volunteer Projects must either involve educating the public or enhancing the natural resources of our state.
 Some ways to find volunteer opportunities include: